imruizhang/imruizhang.github.io/_posts/2024-07-24-luoyang-travel-tips.md

 ### Where is Luoyang?

-I think a lot of people have heard of the Shaolin Temple and I saw a lot of visitors when I was there last week.
-Luoyang is a city near Songshan Mountain, about 1.5 hours by car.
+I think a lot of people have heard of the Shaolin Temple.
+Luoyang is a city near the Shaolin Temple, about 1.5 hours by car.
 Actually, the Shaolin Temple is closer to Luoyang than to Zhengzhou, the capital of Hunan Province.
 Luoyang is easily accessible by high-speed train from major cities, taking about 6 hours from Guangzhou/Shanghai and only 3 hours from Beijing.

 ### Tips for transports